OpenNebula/marketplace-docs/source/service/aws-greengrass.rst

 Deploy Core Device
 ~~~~~~~~~~~~~~~~~~

 The appliance will create a Greengrass Group and the Core device entities in the designated IoT endpoint over AWS API.
-If Greengrass Group with same name already exists, the deployment fails.
+If Greengrass Group with the same name already exists, the deployment fails.

 Relevant contextualization parameters: